 - Pinch of salt

 In a large saucepan, melt 8 tablespoons butter over medium-low heat, then stir in brown sugar.
-Increase heat to medium-high and cook sugar until it just begins to smell toasted and smokey, 2 to 3 minutes.
+Increase heat to medium-high and cook sugar until it just begins to smell toasted and smoky, 2 to 3 minutes.
 Add half and half and miso paste, whisking to combine.
 Bring to a bare simmer, whisking frequently.

 While dairy mixture is heating, whisk egg yolks well in a medium bowl.
 When dairy just begins to bubble, add one third of mixture to yolks, one ladleful at a time, whisking constantly.
 Then transfer yolk mixture to saucepan and whisk to combine.
 Reduce heat to low.